 When Halley was approached by the Classical Actors Ensemble - an acting troupe that puts on plays outdoors during the summer months - to use St. Paul’s as a venue for rehearsals during the week, he jumped at the chance.

 For him, it wasn’t about earning extra revenue for the church, but rather about a way for St. Paul’s to connect with the passion of their neighborhood for drama, and a way to fill St. Paul’s with even more life and energy.

 As Halley put it, “imagination is more important than money - getting people to imagine what church can be, what relationships we can build, where we can lean into who we are and where we are - that goes a lot further than a few hundred dollars in the budget every month.”

 What’s next for this partnership?
 Well, Halley has a dream about the Classical Actors Ensemble offering a workshop to parishioners on adding passion and a bit more drama to their reading of the liturgy.
 But who knows.
 The door is open, and the partnership is ready to blossom.

 Want to learn more about the Classical Actors Ensemble?
-Catch them in the Twin Cities this summer.
+Catch them in the Twin Cities.
 To learn more, click here. http://www.classicalactorsensemble.org/